 In 1998, I moved to the Birmingham Post, a broadsheet newspaper where pictures were the lead content.
 The newspaper was full time digital (the first in the UK) and was at the cutting edge of digital technology.
 It was a sad moment when they finally turned off the film processor.

-I shot many exclusives and a covered a wide range of assignments; I took pictures of the BRMB blind date wedding, Tony Blair, The Queen, Monica Lewinsky, covered the opening night of the Millennium dome (which still wasn’t completed), UB40, Kylie, Robbie Williams, Morrissey, general and council elections.
+I shot many exclusives and a covered a wide range of assignments; I took pictures of the BRMB blind date wedding, Tony Blair, The Queen, Monica Lewinsky, covered the opening night of the Millennium dome (which still wasn’t completed), UB40, Kylie, Robbie Williams, Elvis’s backing band and general elections.
 Once more, I was sent to cover the war in Kosovo, this time photographing the aid distribution in Albania.
-On this occasion, I was very relieved to get back into Italy.
+On this occasion, I was very relieved to get back into Italy, going to sleep at night to the sound of gunshots isn’t something I want to experience again.

 Some of my pictures were syndicated from The Birmingham Post, and were used on the front pages of The Guardian and Daily Telegraph.
-I also won regional daily photographer of the year in 1999, and was runner up in 2003.
+In 1999 I won regional daily photographer of the year and was runner up in 2003.

-After nine years as a press photographer, in 2003 I set up my own business.
+After nine years as a press photographer, in 2003 I left the world of newspapers and set up my own freelance photography business.
 Since then I have worked for all sizes of companies, newspapers and magazines.

-Some highlights of my freelance career include; a commission by the Bullring and Selfridges to take their official opening pictures in 2003, photographing Ozzy Osbourne in Birmingham when he received his walk of stars award, documenting the building of the new QE hospital in Birmingham for the NHS, shooting two books on food and building relationships with clients.
-I have worked with some of my clients for over 10 years and have even photographed their weddings.
+Some highlights of my freelance career include; a commission by the Bullring and Selfridges to take their official opening pictures in 2003, photographing Ozzy Osbourne in Birmingham when he received his walk of stars award, documenting the building of the new QE hospital in Birmingham for the NHS, shooting two books on food and building long term relationships with clients.